Instability of QBC systems to Topological Anderson Insulating phases: Conclusions

 \section{Conclusions}

 We have studied a model of a QBC system under gap-opening and disorder-inducing couplings.
 A complete spectral, topological and localization analysis was carried out in order to obtain a detailed phase diagram.
 We not only found that the topological phases existing in the clean limit were robust to disorder but also that new gapless topological phases were formed.
 Most importantly, we found a new instability of the QBCP: a disorder-induced instability to gapless topological phases with Chern numbers $C=\pm1$, that are absent in the clean limit.
+The possibility of emulating quantum Hamiltonians using ultracold gases of atoms in an optical lattices \citep{Lewenstein2007,Bloch2008} opens interesting prospects to realize the observed phases experimentally.
+In particular, the ability to realize disordered or quasiperiodic potentials into the system to induce localization phenomena has been recently achieved \citep{Schreiber2015,Choi2016}.

 An interesting question for future work is whether instabilities of the QBCPs to electron-electron interactions can give rise to topological phases with similar properties to the gapless topological insulators here uncovered.
 The full phase diagram capturing the interplay between disorder and interactions would then be a natural follow-up.